foldersjs/folders/README.md

 Folders
 =============

-This node.js package implements the folders.io synthetic file system.
+The Folders node.js package provides a filesystem abstraction for synthetic file systems.

 Folders may be based on a local file system, a remote file system, or another synthetic file system as provided by a module.
 Additional providers are available and can be installed via "npm install folders-modulename".

 For example: "npm install folders-ftp" will install an FTP module.
+The module comes with an FTP client and server, enabling Folders to use Folders on a remote system, and to provide access to folders over the FTP protocol to clients.

 Folders Provider API
 =============

-any synthetic file system integrated as a folders-provider must implement following method.
+Folders providers must implement the following methods:

 ###Constructor